g-ser/azure-add-tags/README.md

    pip install -r requirements.txt
    ```

-* You need to specify the tags that you need to add to the resources in the [add-tags.py](./add-tags.py) python script
+* You need to specify the tags that you want to add to the resources in the [add-tags.py](./add-tags.py) python script

 * You need to prepare the list of the IDs of the Azure resources where the tags will be added and specify them in the [add-tags.py](./add-tags.py) python script